-- Be prepared to be told at the border, if crossing overland, that you must exchange all your currency there and that there is no ATM's and exchange counters across the country.
+- Be prepared to be told at the border, if crossing overland, that you must exchange all your currency there and that there are no ATMs and exchange counters across the country.
 This couldn't be further from the truth.
-There are plenty of cash points and currency exchange points in all popular destinations such as Phnom Penh, Siem Reap or Sihanoukville.
+There are plenty of cash points and currency exchange points in all popular destinations such as Phnom Penh, Siem Reap, or Sihanoukville.

-- A daily budget of $60-80 per person is plenty, unless you want to partake in “touristy” trips like visiting Angkor Wat ($20 per person for day pass) or Tonle Sap lake ($25 for a half day trip).
-Anything classed as tourists activities will be severely overpriced with the money being sucked into a black hole and not going back into local communities, so be prepared for scams and blown up tourist prices.
-However, if you act wisely and do your research beforehand, you can get a private tuk tuk driver for $9-10 a day to drive you around local attractions.
+- A daily budget of $60-80 per person is plenty unless you want to partake in “touristy” trips like visiting Angkor Wat ($20 per person for a day pass) or Tonle Sap lake ($25 for a half-day trip).
+Anything classed as tourist activities will be severely overpriced with the money being sucked into a black hole and not going back into local communities, so be prepared for scams and blown-up tourist prices.
+However, if you act wisely and do your research beforehand, you can get a private tuk-tuk driver for $9-10 a day to drive you around local attractions.

 - Drinks like beer and spirits will range from $1 for a beer to $5 for a cocktail in a bar in Phnom Penh.
 Prices will vary depending on your destination.

 - Western commodities such as a cappuccino, latte, or ice cream will cost you around $10 for two.

 - Like in all other South East Asian countries, prices for travel will vary.
 Bargaining is essential!
 You can get from point A to B for around $10 for a several-hour journey on a local bus with Khmer karaoke from Siem Reap to Phnom Penh or Phnom Penh to Sihanoukville.
 There are no trains in Cambodia.